 In addition, she advises employers on compliance issues and best practices, and she conducts internal I-9 audits for employers.

 Colleen has been named and selected to Who’s Who Legal, the Business North Carolina (BNC) Legal Elite list, and as a Super Lawyers North Carolina Rising Star.

 As a native of Charlotte, Colleen enjoys traveling the world and previously studied abroad for a semester in Florence, Italy, at Lorenzo de’Medici, as well as for a summer in Dublin, Ireland, at the University College of Dublin.

-- CLE Speaker, “Everything the non-practitioner needs to know about Immigration Law,” Mecklenburg County Bar 2020 Annual Review, February 2019 and February 2020
+- CLE Speaker, “Everything the non-practitioner needs to know about Immigration Law,” Mecklenburg County Bar Annual Review, February 2019, February 2020, February 2021

 - CLE Speaker, “Key Immigration Topics for Employment and Business Lawyers,” Mecklenburg County Bar Employment Law Section, February 2020